What are Reverse Proxies and How do They Differ from Forward Proxies

 Differences between reverse proxies and forward proxies

-Characteristics Reverse proxies Forward proxies
+Characteristic Reverse proxies (server side) Forward proxies (client side)

 Comments: